walterarboleda/EFWP2/README.md

 ## By Walter Hugo Arboleda Mazo

+## 1. Create your ASP.NET Core project in Visual Studio 2022

-## 1. Install the following namespaces using PM or NuGet
+## 2. Install the following namespaces using PM or NuGet

  Install-Package Microsoft.EntityFrameworkCore.SqlServer